Public Speaking

-I am available as a guest speaker for a wide variety of events, from library talks to book group discussions, and I am also open to invitations from podcast hosts.
-I enjoy making history accessible and engaging, tailoring each talk to the interests and knowledge level of the audience.
+I am available as a guest speaker and workshop facilitator for a wide range of events, from library talks and book group discussions to conferences, classrooms and podcasts.
+I work with a variety of themes, including history, understanding and writing literature, and team building, always tailoring each session to the interests, experience level and size of the group.

 “How do you introduce the academic concept of ‘intertextuality’ to the varied audience at an FOHL [Friends of Highgate Library] event?
 This was the challenge Alex Dold had set herself last Thursday evening, when she showed us what the concept means using the popular historical novels of Diana Gabaldon, Outlander.
 She first paid due tribute to the theoretical heavies associated with the term – Kristeva, who coined it, and de Saussure and Bakhtin’s theories of language – and swiftly moved on to explain that intertextuality exists in all fiction be it literary or popular: it is about the encounter between characters or the story in one text and cited characters or stories in other texts – Gabaldon’s volumes, Shakespeare’s plays, a 17th century French fairy tale, or the real French Revolution, creating a ‘mosaic of quotations’.
 Masterfully in charge of her material, Alex succeeded in showing that intertextuality is accessible to us all and can increase the pleasure and depth of reading, and a kind of complicity with authors”